Alcohol: Still the Main Drug of Addiction

 6. They continue to drink even though it is causing trouble with family or friends.

-9. They continued to drink even when it was making them feel depressed or anxious or added to another health problem, or after having a memory blackout.
+9. They continue to drink even when it makes them feel depressed or anxious or adds to another health problem, or after having a memory blackout.

-10. Have to drink more than they previously did to get the intended effect, or found that the usual number of drinks had much less effect than before.
+10. They have to drink more than they previously did to get the intended effect or find that the usual number of drinks has much less effect than before.

-11. Experience withdrawal symptoms, such as trouble sleeping, shakiness, restlessness, nausea, sweating, a racing heart, or a seizure, or sensed things that were not there.
+11. They experience withdrawal symptoms, such as trouble sleeping, shakiness, restlessness, nausea, sweating, a racing heart, seizures or sensing things that are not there.

 (NIAAA 2021)

 The presence of at least two of these symptoms indicates an alcohol use disorder.
 The presence of two to three is considered mild.
-Four to five is moderate and six or more is severe (NIH 2021).
+Four to five is moderate, and six or more is severe (NIAAA 2021).

 alcohol use disorder